xrui94/test_webgl_webgpu/README.md

 - Then, use app

-After executing the command bellow, you can use the app by opening the url [http://localhost:3050/](http://localhost:3050/) in browser.
+After executing the command bellow, you can use the app by opening the url [http://localhost:3050/](http://localhost:3050/) in browser.**When using multi-threads with "Cross-Origin-Opener-Policy:same-origin" and "Cross-Origin-Embedder-Policy:require-corp" response headers, you must be use the app by opening the url [http://ipv4Address:3051](http://ipv4Address:3051)**

 ```ps
 npm start